xenloops/talks/README.md

 # Talkography

+## Why People Hate AppSec, and the Tools They Ride In On

+TBD (Under development)

+Abstract: TBD

 ## Patching the Psyche Against Cybersecurity Stress
 ### _or: How I learned to stop worrying and love the job_